jkeener/personal-goals/ideas-and-misc/books-to-read.md

 - Citizen
 - Moby Dick
 - The Handmaid's Tale
-- The warmth of Other Suns
+- The Warmth of Other Suns
 - Bastard Out of Carolina
 - Deliverance
 - The Grapes of Wrath